Santho07/elearning-system/README.md

 **Clone the Project**

-After finishing the environemnt setup, we need to clone the project locally.
-To clone the project, run the following command from terminal
+Clone the project using any of the two method.

 ```bash
 git clone https://github.com/wtag/juniors-practice-with-github.git
 ```

-or
+or if you have setup github ssh

 ```bash
 git clone git@github.com:wtag/juniors-practice-with-github.git